blujedis/kopie/README.md

 # Kopie

 Simple scaffolding utility using Handlebars for compiling templates.
+This is used internally, no tests currently it works but use at own risk.

+But hey you're only generating templates so probably no big whoop.

 ## Installing